 I stumbled upon Altea more or less by accident during my own travels and it quickly became one of my favorite spots on my Spain itinerary.

 In this guide, I’m excited to share the best things to do in Altea so that you can make the most out of your visit.
 I know firsthand that it can be overwhelming to plan a trip somewhere new, so I’ve also included some quick travel tips to help you out.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

 ALTEA TRAVEL TIPS

-Altea is a city and municipality located north of Alicante and just around 10 kilometers from Benidorm and Calpe – with about 22,000-inhabitants is a rather small town.
-Especially the old town – the area we focus on today – feels like a village rather.
+Altea is a city and municipality located north of Alicante and just around 10 kilometers from Benidorm and Calpe.
+With about 22,000 inhabitants it is a rather small town.
+Especially the old town – the area we focus on today – rather feels like a village.

 I will keep this post short and sweet (because there is not too much to talk about).
 Along with all the images, you will also find out how to get to Altea and what to expect when you are there.

 Altea is a charming town at the Costa Blanca in Spania, that is well worth visiting.
 Located between Valencia and Alicante, Altea is a perfect place to visit on a day trip.